shad0wghost/CurrentYear/README.md

 # CurrentYear
 Checks the current year.
-Also adds the variable %CURRENT YEAR% to your windows host for further use.
+Also adds the variable %CURRENTYEAR% to your windows host for further use.

+"Bruh it's current year."